Product Lifecycle & Process10 min read

 For AI-native products, the explore phase has compressed dramatically.
 Add:

 • AI Wizard of Oz tests – Pipe a user's request to an off-the-shelf LLM API to test value proposition and usability for minimal cost.
 In 2026, this is a core discovery technique.
-A PM with access to AI coding tools can vibe-code a working prototype in hours, not weeks.
+A product builder with access to AI coding tools can vibe-code a working prototype in hours, not weeks.
 The prototype won't be production-grade, but it will answer the two questions that matter: "Do users want this?" and "Can an LLM deliver acceptable quality?"
 This collapses the gap between wonder and explore.
 You can go from "interesting problem" to "users testing a working prototype" in a single day.
+Prototyping has replaced research as the fastest path through discovery.

 • AI red teaming – A cross-functional group actively tries to break the prototype model before heavy engineering begins.